Take your notebooks to Jupyter with Docker!

 Since user accounts in the base image are named jovyan (another way of saying Jupiter), this is where we bind them.
 The

 $(pwd) is an abbreviation that allows the “present working directory” to be filled in as a source, no matter where or how you saved the repository.

 It is great that you have got docker to create your standard environment for you.
 Now let’s take it one step further!
 Won’t it be great if docker would update the image on the repository whenever there are changes to the code?
 That way the “latest” tag actually means what it says,

 You can do that in a cinch by setting up auto-build if you are publishing on Docker hub.
 Link your source repository on GitHub to your docker hub repository and configure automated builds.
 This way, every time there is a push to your repository, an image is automatically built, providing the latest image to all using the repository.

 It’s fun to explore new technologies, but you must consider whether they will help your current workflow or not.
 In this case, docker will help you to take your environment with you to share with anyone and on any computer.
-You will save time figuring how to make your tools works, focusing on how to make your tools work for you.
+You will save time figuring out how to make your tools work, focusing on how to make your tools work for you.
 Are you seeing any other uses for docker in your work?